huntj88/DhiffieChat/README.md

 * AWS S3 Buckets
 * Configuring Access and Permissions
 * Generating Config files for the app to connect to new environments
 ---
+### Setup and Deploy a new environment

+1. Make sure you have the [AWS cli](https://aws.amazon.com/cli/) installed and that you are logged in
+2. Make sure you have [Terraform](https://www.terraform.io/) installed
+3. Move to the infrastructure directory `cd Terraform/infrastructure`
+4. Create a Terraform workspace
+* `terraform workspace new stage` corresponds to debug android build
+* `terraform workspace new prod` corresponds to release android build

+5. Run `terraform apply`

+#### Your server environment is up and running!*

+*users will not receive notifications without additional setup.
+A new firebase project needs to be created.
+The firebase config files for android need to be updated, and the firebase admin sdk credentials need to be placed in the root directory of the project using the name `firebaseConfig.json`.

+---